st8ed/nixpkgs-containers/README.md

-This repository contains a collection of OCI container images & Helm charts build using Nix.
+This repository contains a collection of OCI container images & Helm charts built with Nix.
-Most of images mimic specificied "replacement" images.
+Most of images mimic specificied replacement images.

 | Image  | Replacement image | Description |
 |---|---|---|